 Slippery elm maintains digestive system health and has a long history of traditional use in Western herbal medicine (WHM) for protecting the mucous membranes of the gastrointestinal tract (GIT).

-The dried inner bark
+The dried inner stem bark

 Mucilage is considered hydrophilic or ‘water loving’ and as the dried inner bark swells in size, it develops a gel-like or slippery consistency.
-The mucilage, considered a soluble fibre, coats the mucous membranes of the digestive system providing demulcent activity which helps to soothe irritation and inflammation of the mucous membranes in the digestive system.
-The insoluble fibre content of Slippery elm can be broken down by digestive flora into beneficial short chain fatty acids, which when taken internally, provides fuel for the cells of the large intestine.
+Mucilage, considered a soluble fibre, coats the mucous membranes of the digestive system providing demulcent activity to soothe irritated tissues and to support healthy mucous linings of the digestive system.
+This helps to protect the GIT barrier lining from stomach acid and other irritants.